-Hester's Way Primary School have found it helpful for an individual member of the governing board to champion safeguarding issues within the school, liaise with the head teacher about them, and provide information and reports when needed to the governing board.
+Hester's Way Primary School have found it helpful for an individual member of the Governing Board to champion safeguarding issues within the school, liaise with the Head Teacher about them, and provide information and reports when needed to the Governing Board.
+This is the Safeguarding Governor.
 There is a "strategic leadership responsibility for their school's or college's safeguarding arrangements" with safeguarding being prioritized at every board meeting.